 Nil Hari Bastola

 Due to population increase, resources are not adequate to all the people of the community.
 The havoc pattern of resource consumption has led to actively degradation of natural resources.
-It has led the rural people towards non availability of natural resources, environmental degradation, thereby making them more vulnerable to natural calamities.
+It has led the rural people towards depletion of natural resources, environmental degradation, thereby making them more vulnerable to natural calamities.

 There is vast number of people, usually uneducated and unskilled in the country side.
 They are devoid of sufficient skills for employment and entrepreneurship.
 Further, those few educated ones are also lacking especial abilities that increase their chance of employment.
 Therefore, there is an utterly need to equip them with necessary employable skills so that they can easily manage their livelihood.
-A better capacity and entrepreneurship can boost them cross the threshold of poverty.
+A better capacity and entrepreneurship can boost them cross the cycle of poverty.

-In order to address the aforementioned problems, an organization—Asian Heritage Foundation Nepal was established in 2008 AD.
+In order to address the aforementioned problems, as an organization—Asian Heritage Foundation Nepal was established in 2008 AD.
 The organization is not-for-profit, non-aligned, and nongovernmental, was initially founded as a social initiative of Asian Heritage Trek and Expedition.
 The trekking and expedition organization initially funded the foundation to carry out some projects; however, it remained an independent institute extending its arms beyond the scope of its predecessor.
 As of now, the Asian Heritage Foundation Nepal has partners from Nepal and abroad, and running some projects including its dream project—Necha Community Hospital in Solukhumbu, Nepal.